marco-amorim/emaily/README.md

 # Emaily

-- Full stack application to send e-mails and handle payments using MongoDB + Express + React + Node (MERN)
+- Web application to collect feedback from e-mails and handle payments using MongoDB + Express + React + Node (MERN)

 ## Production Link